 One of the steps to optimize your shopping cart is by making the payment process easy.
 An easy way to improve conversions on your eCommerce checkout pages is to only ask for what is needed.
 This means taking a sharp look at your form fields.
 Do you really need to ask for everything?

-According to a recent UX study by Baynard, the average eCommerce site has 12.8 form fields in its checkout flow.
-While this number is actually a 14 percent improvement over 14.88 form field measurement Baynard recorded in 2016, it’s still too high, considering that sites can conceivably achieve checkout flows in as few as 6 to 8 fields.
+According to a recent UX study by Baymard, the average eCommerce site has 12.8 form fields in its checkout flow.
+While this number is actually a 14 percent improvement over 14.88 form field measurement Baymard recorded in 2016, it’s still too high, considering that sites can conceivably achieve checkout flows in as few as 6 to 8 fields.

 3. Offer customer financing